Work Authorization Document:

 The employer is not involved with sponsoring or registering an employee's work authorization.

-- After confirming with the employer an employment offer, the University's placement officers will promptly process and fax to the employer the updated Form I-20, page 2.
-Listed will be: The employer's name and address; the start date of full-time employment; the title of the employee's position (such as SDET; Developer; Consultant; Database Administrator, etc.).
+- After confirming with an employer a job offer, the University's processors will promptly supply to the employer the updated Form I-20, page 2.
+Included will be: The employer's name and address; the start date of full-time employment; the title of the employee's position (such as SDET; Developer; Consultant; Database Administrator).

 - Candidates have completed their on-campus studies in a Masters of Science in Computer Science (MSCS) at Maharishi International University (Fairfield, Iowa) which is accredited through the Ph.D level by The Higher Learning Commission (www.ncahlc.org).